lsulibraries/LDL_manual_build/README.md

 >```

 ### download fedora Latest Release:
-- **NOTE:** You may want to check visit: https://github.com/fcrepo/fcrepo/releases choose the latest version and ajust the commands below if needed
+- **NOTE:** You may want to check visit [fcrepo repository](https://github.com/fcrepo/fcrepo/releases) to choose the latest version and ajust the commands below if needed
 - ```sh /mnt/hgfs/shared/fedora-dl.sh```

 The following shell script will execute the commands below to download fedora war file and will place it to catalina webapp directory: